 Barcodes can be found all around us, from the items that we buy in shops to billboards that provide people with more information.
-With the advancement of technology, barcodes have also developed from when they were first introduced to the UK in 1979.
+With the advancement of technology, barcode labels have also developed from when they were first introduced to the UK in 1979.

-One of the many industries that use barcodes is in the food industry, but why and how is it used, and are there any advantages with adding barcodes on food packaging?
+One of the many industries that use barcodes is in the food industry, but why and how is it used?
+And are there any advantages with adding barcodes to food packaging?

 How Are Barcodes Used on Food Packaging?

 The most important aspect of barcodes on food packaging is that they can help manage the supply chain when various food items are distributed.
 For single fruits, such as bananas, oranges, and melons, barcodes are great for keeping track of how many items are in the supply line and how many have been distributed.
 For bulk products, barcodes are great for tracking purposes, as well as stock management and making sure that each product is of the highest quality.